BeeChains/innerinetcompany/index.md

 # - Is 'I' seen as the first thought formed within SELF and of SUPREME MIND ITSELF, as Living Root of the Tree of Knowledge?
 # - Is 'I' Root Access for the Self-Aware to Know Thyself via the mind's eye or say the mind's I?
 # - Is 'I' the root of i-magi-nation, and all other imaginings and ideas?
-# - Is "I" the Spirit embedded within by Source?
+# - Is 'I' the Spirit embedded within by Source?
-# - Is "I" Knowing Awareness, the Knower of the Knowledge that is Known Itself?
+# - Is 'I' Knowing Awareness, the Knower of the Knowledge that is Known Itself?
-# - Is "I" not the only part of you that can claim to know anything? (ex. to express that you know something you say, "I Know")
+# - Is 'I' not the only part of you that can claim to know anything? (ex. to express that you know something you say, "I Know")
-# - Is "I" not the Knowing Presence of our Being and the 0nly continuous element of experience?
+# - Is 'I' not the Knowing Presence of our Being and the 0nly continuous element of experience?
+# - Is 'I' not the center for perspectives on both Land and Law, King and Preist?
+Land | I | Law
 ["I!
 Who am I?
 I, Who speak with such seeming knowledge and authority?